Brief Description: Author recounts his 1973 fishing boat cruise up CA coast, relating entertaining tidbits of history and natural history

 Date Range: 1542-1973

-Keywords: Animals, Battle of San Pascual, California Gold Rush, California Missions, Gaspar de Portola, Honda Point Disaster, James Marshall, Jedediah Smith, John Sutter, Juan Cabrillo, Junipero Serra, Kate Sessions, Kit Carson, Lean John Brown, Mexican-American War, Mexican-Anerican War, Natural History, Richard Henry Dana, Sebastian Viscaino, Sir Francis Drake, Starvation Peak
+Keywords: Animals, Battle of San Pascual, California Gold Rush, California Missions, Gaspar de Portola, Honda Point Disaster, James Marshall, Jedediah Smith, John Sutter, Juan Cabrillo, Junipero Serra, Kate Sessions, Kit Carson, Lean John Brown, Mexican-American War, Natural History, Richard Henry Dana, Sebastian Viscaino, Sir Francis Drake, Starvation Peak

 Original Publication: 1973